fabricio3g/tab-tracker/README.md

 # Tab Tracker

+A web app to keep tracking your guitar tabs

 >it works for now but when i build and serve all the files can have conflict with the routes, should be fixed